Rødvig

-Rødvig is a town and fishing harbour, with a population of 1,844 (1 January 2025), in Stevns Municipality, Region Zealand in Denmark.
+Rødvig is a town and fishing harbour, with a population of 1,828 (1 January 2026), in Stevns Municipality, Region Zealand in Denmark.

-The town is situated on the south east coast of Zealand just south of Stevns Klint.
+The town is situated on the southeast coast of Zealand just south of Stevns Klint.

 The harbour

 Rødvig Harbour is a combined marina and fishing harbour.
 It is the second largest active fishing harbour on Zealand.

 Rødvig Flint oven stands at the harbour, as a landmark for Rødvig.

 It is a 3.5 m square building, with a 5 m chimney brick on top.
 The current oven is a replica of a flint oven build in 1870 for production of flint flour used for faience.

 Attractions

 Rødvig Ship Motor Museum, located at Havnevej 7, near the harbour, has a collection of approximately 400 different ship engines.

 Rødvig Beach is a sandy beach stretching more than 1 kilometer west of the harbour.